Shopify/polaris/src/components/Stack/README.md

 # Stack
 Use to lay out a horizontal row of components or to achieve no-fuss vertical centering.
 A stack is made of flexible items that wrap each of the stack’s children.
-Options provide control of the wrapping, spacing and relative size of the items in the stack.
+Options provide control of the wrapping, spacing, and relative size of the items in the stack.

 ---